-Peggie Pelosi, 65, Independent Director, Sustainability Committee Chair, Audit Committee, Compensation Committee and Governance, Risk & Nominating Committee member.
-Ms. Pelosi is a corporate social responsibility/sustainability practitioner.
+Peggie Pelosi is a corporate social responsibility/sustainability practitioner.
 Since 2005, Ms. Pelosi has been the Founding Partner and Strategic Advisor at Orenda Connections, a corporate social responsibility consultancy in Toronto, Ontario, Canada.
 She served as an Instructor in the Certificate Program in Corporate Social Responsibility at the University of St. Michael's College in the University of Toronto, and a part-time Professor in Sustainable Business Management Post Graduate Studies at Seneca College, Faculty of Business in Toronto.
 Since 2015, she has also served as the Executive Director of Innovators Alliance, a network of CEOs focused on sustainable and profitable growth through innovation.
 Prior to her career and academic work in corporate social responsibility and sustainability, Ms. Pelosi served as a member of the Company's management team, first as Executive Director of Sales for Canada and then as Vice President of Network Development.
 She worked for the Company until 2004.
 While at the Company, Ms. Pelosi began the program that would evolve into the USANA True Health Foundation, and this led to her interest in corporate social responsibility.
 Prior to her roles at the Company, Ms. Pelosi had 15 years of direct selling leadership experience.
 Ms. Pelosi has also previously served on the Board of Directors on a number of non-profit organizations including the Children's Hunger Fund and Big Brothers Big Sisters of Toronto.
-She is a graduate of the Corporate Social Responsibility & Sustainability Program at St. Michael's College at the University of Toronto, and has completed the NACD Directorship Certified TM and the ESG Competent Boards Director Certification (GCB.D).
+She is a graduate of the Corporate Social Responsibility & Sustainability Program at St. Michael's College at the University of Toronto, and has completed the NACD Directorship Certified TM and the ESG Competent Boards Director Certification.
+We believe Ms. Pelosi's vast experience in corporate sustainability matters, direct selling and corporate strategy qualify her to serve as a member of our Board.